-- If there is a contractual right to do so
+- If there’s a contractual right to do so

 - A collective agreement (with a Union) to do so exists, or

-- A precedent has been created through previous custom and practice at your workplace.
+- A precedent has been created through previous customs and practices at your workplace.

 In 2016, the Employment Appeal Tribunal considered the case of Craig v Bob Lindfield & Son Ltd and whether there was a ‘reasonable’ amount of time a lay-off could continue.
-The employer had a contractual right to lay-off its staff and one employee resigned after 5 weeks of lay-off without pay, claiming he had been constructively dismissed as the period of the lay-off was unreasonable.
-He did not succeed as he could not show there was an implied term in his contract that the lay-off period had to be reasonable.
-Therefore there was no breach of contract and so it was not constructive dismissal.
-However, employers should be careful about keeping employees laid-off with no reasonable prospect of there being more work as this is likely to be a breach of contract as it could deny the employee a redundancy payment they are due (see below).
+The employer had a contractual right to lay-off its staff and one employee resigned after five weeks of lay-off without pay, claiming he had been constructively dismissed as the period of the lay-off was unreasonable.
+He didn’t succeed; he couldn’t show there was an implied term in his contract that the lay-off period had to be reasonable.
+There was no breach of contract, so it couldn’t be considered constructive dismissal.
+However, employers should be careful about keeping employees laid-off with no reasonable prospect of there being more work – this is likely to be a breach of contract since it could deny the employee a redundancy payment (see below).

 If your contract (or other circumstances above) does allow for lay-off or short-time working an employee may be entitled to: